 As you know, the current worldwide situation due to COVID-19, including Australian state and territory border restrictions, business closures and social distancing requirements, have impacted the Australian Curling Federation’s ability to adequately plan and host National Championships on dedicated curling ice this calendar year.
 As a result, the Australian Curling Federation (ACF) must provide an alternative to the Australian National Championships in order to appoint Australian representative teams to 2020/2021 World Curling Federation (WCF) sanctioned events.
 Read more…

 The Australian Curling Federation’s (ACF) Annual General Meeting is scheduled for Tuesday 19th May 2020 at 2000 hours AEST.
 Please see the attached document (click here) for information about documents pertaining to the AGM and nomination forms.
-All documents can be found “Policies and Documents” page.
+All documents can be found “Policies and Documents” page under the Resources Heading at the top of the website.

 National Junior Men’s Team player, Emil Cooper (Qld), is currently in Krasnoyarsk, Russia photographing the World Junior Curling Championship as part of the World Curling Federation’s Sports Media Trainee Programme.
 This is the seventh year of the programme and this season (2019-2020) six students from six different countries are attending three different events (1 student photographer and 1 student journalist per event) to gain first-hand experience working in a fast-paced media team at international curling events.
 They will be mentored by professionals in the field.
 Emil is studying Bachelor of Design (International) Major in Landscape Architecture in Brisbane.
 Catch up on Emil Cooper’s final media blog on his Sports Media Trainee opportunity here.
 Photo © WCF / Richard Gray